Harel Locker: Career

+Legal profession

-Locker began his legal career as an intern at the law firm of Yoram Danziger and Avigdor Klagsbald.
+He began his legal career as an intern at the law firm of Yoram Danziger and Avigdor Klagsbald.
 He became a member of the Israel Bar Association in 1995.
-He was a partner at the law firm of Shekel & Co. until 2000, and between 2001 and 2004, he worked in the Wall Street law firm of Fried, Frank, Harris, Shriver and Jacobson.
+He was a partner at the law firm of Shekel & Co. until 2000 and, between 2001 and 2004, he worked in the Wall Street law firm of Fried, Frank, Harris, Shriver & Jacobson.
 After returning to Israel, he established Shohat, Locker & Co., where he was a managing partner.
-In 2007, the firm merged with S. Friedman and Co., one of the oldest law firms in Israel, and Locker became a senior partner and a member of the management team.
+In 2007, the firm merged into S. Friedman and Co., one of the oldest law firms in Israel; Locker became a senior partner and member of the management team.

 Prime Minister’s Office

 In 2011, Prime Minister Benjamin Netanyahu appointed Harel Locker Director General of the Prime Minister's Office.
 The Director General of the Prime Minister's Office directs policy and staff work carried out at the Prime Minister's Office on a variety of economic, social and civilian matters.
 The Director General coordinates the staff work of the Government on these issues on behalf of the Prime Minister, and leads and is a central partner in large-scale national projects on the Government's and Prime Minister's agendas.

-As such, the Director General of the Prime Minister's Office deals with the following subjects: